redis/docs/content/integrate/redis-data-integration/ingest/data-pipelines/data-pipelines.md

 ### Sources

-The `sources` section has one or more subsections for each of the sources that you need to configure.
-Every source section starts with a unique name to identify the source (in the example we have a source called `mysql` but you can choose any name you like).
+The `sources` section has a subsection for the source that you need to configure.
+The source section starts with a unique name to identify the source (in the example we have a source called `mysql` but you can choose any name you like).
 The example configuration contains the following data: